Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 /**
  * @notice Disables a global table root
  * @param globalTableRoot the global table root to disable
- * @dev Only callable by the owner of the contract
+ * @dev Only callable by the pauser
  */
 function disableRoot(
     bytes32 globalTableRoot